jacebenson/cedar/docs/docs/typescript/introduction.md

 ### 1. Automatic types

-When you're developing in TypeScript, the Redwood CLI is your trusted companion—focus on writing code and it'll generate as many of the types as it can.
+When you're developing in TypeScript, the Cedar CLI is your trusted companion—focus on writing code and it'll generate as many of the types as it can.
 When you run `yarn rw dev`, the CLI watches files for changes so that it can generate types.
 (More on this in the [Generated Types](/typescript/generated-types.md) doc.)